h110m/NSFWDownloader/.github/ISSUE_TEMPLATE/submit_site.md

 ---

 **SiteURL**
-A clear and concise description of what the bug is.
+URL of the site you want to be added.

 **Why should it be added**
 A short reason why this site should be added